 Let’s look at them in more detail:

-If your starter is still too active you could increase the feeds to a 1:3:3 ratio.
-I prefer a 1:4:5 ratio of old active starter, water and flour as I prefer mine to be thicker when I’m ready to bake with it.
+If your starter is still too active, you could increase the feeds further to a 1:3:3 ratio.
+I prefer a 1:4:5 ratio of old starter, water and flour, as I like my starter to be thick when I’m ready to bake.

 We can’t all work from home and watch our precious sourdough fermenting on the windowsill!
-If you view my sourdough starter recipe you’ll see a few feeding routines that you can follow or adapt to suit your needs.
+In my sourdough starter recipe, you’ll see a range of feeding routines that you can adapt to your needs.

 The perfect type of flour for a sourdough starter can take a little trial and error.
-Switching for a better brand can fix your hooch issue.
-If you are using all-purpose flour, try trading it for a high gluten bread flour.
+Switching for a better brand can sometimes fix your hooch issue.
+If you use all-purpose flour, try trading it for a high gluten bread flour.
 This will provide more food for the starters bacteria, wild yeasts and enzymes.

-Switching a portion of white wheat flour for rye flour or another flour that’s high in bran will add more minerals to be devoured.
-Organic flour has benefits too!
+Switching a portion of white wheat flour for rye flour or another high in bran flour will add more minerals to be devoured.
+Organic and stoneground flour have similar benefits too!

-If you are in a warm climate, your room temperature can be too warm.
-This speeds up the rate of fermentation in the starter and can cause it to peak too quickly.
+If you are in an especially warm climate, the room temperature can be too hot.
+This speeds up the rate of fermentation in the starter and will cause it to peak quickly.
 If this is the case, over-fermenting the starter to develop hooch is likely.

-To reduce the number of feeds required each day, you can opt to cool the starter to somewhere between 23 – 30C by finding it a new place in your home.
+To reduce the number of feeds required each day, you can opt to cool the starter to somewhere between 25–32C (77-90F) by finding a cooler place in your home.

-If the hooch turns red or any other colour that represents mould it’s sad news, you shouldn’t use the starter right now, but it can be fixed.
+If the hooch turns red or any other colour representing mould, you shouldn’t use the starter right now, but, it can be fixed!
 You can follow the steps in my how to fix a mouldy starter guide (just remember to wash your hands).
 This method can take longer to recover than starting a new one would, so it’s up to you if you want to save your starter or begin from new.